 Please note that the 2014-2015 award cycle is now closed for submissions.
-Please check back for news on this cycle's award winners.
+You can find more information on our 2015 finalists here.

 The Innovations in American Government Awards is the nation's preeminent program devoted to recognizing and promoting excellence and creativity in the public sector.
 The program highlights exemplary models of government innovation and advances efforts to address the nation's most pressing public concerns.
 Since its inception in 1985, the Program has received over 27,000 applications and recognized nearly 500 government initiatives since it was established in 1985 with funding from the Ford Foundation.